paulinho-16/MEIC-TVVS/assignments/assignment2.md

 We decided to create two test methods.
 The first one for ensuring a created project that is initially paused starts running after the `start()` method is called.
 The second one for ensuring an exception is raised when the `start` method is called upon a project that is already running.

-In the first case, we start by creating a new `Project` variable, which is paused by default, and we verify if the value of the `running` variable is actually false.
+In the first case, we start by creating a new `Project` variable, which is paused by default, and we verify if the value of the `running` variable is false.

-Afterwards, we call the `start` method and we check if the `running` variable's value has changed to true.
+Afterward, we call the `start` method and we check if the `running` variable's value has changed to true.

 Besides, we also verify if the `timeStart` variable is similar to the time of the project's creation, meaning that its value has changed during the test execution.